 OIT recommends Apple and Dell computers for their reliability and configurations.
-There is a local authorized Apple repair shop in Williamstown and Dell has service technicians in the area who make service calls to the college for computer requiring warranty repair.
+Dell has service technicians in the area who make service calls to the college for computers requiring warranty repair.

-See our specific model recommendations and methods for puchasing below.
+See our specific model recommendations and methods for purchasing below.

-For Apple computers we recommend either MacBook Pro or MacBook Air
+For Apple computers we recommend either the MacBook Pro or MacBook Air

 Apple computers can be purchased with an academic discount through the Apple Store for Education: http://www.apple.com/us_edu_357437/shop